 1. James Allen

-James Allen doesn't sort their pear diamonds into cut categories since fancy diamond shapes have no official cut grade.
-You'll have to pay attention to the diamond specifics, which can be seen by clicking the ellipses when you scroll through the inventory.
+While James Allen doesn't sort their pear diamonds into cut categories since fancy diamond shapes have no official cut grade, I found it easy to pay attention to the diamond specifics, which can be seen by clicking the ellipses when scrolling through the inventory.

 - Not many choices in diamond fine jewelry